All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Can I delegate the job of running the Special Disability Trust to another person after my parents die?

 Legal Consolidated 3-Generation Testamentary Trust Wills are structured for flexibility.
-So, of course, the executors can delegate all or some of the jobs and responsibilities.
+So, the executors can delegate all or some of the jobs and responsibilities.
 This includes having other humans or companies being the trustee (or trustees) of the Special Disability Trusts.

 Special Disability Trusts – useful for only one thing